gsi-upm/sematch/README.md

 This project is still under development.

-The project is mainly matained by Ganggao Zhu.
+The project is mainly maintained by Ganggao Zhu.

 You can contact me via gzhu@dit.upm.es